 Change the fifth paragraph of 8.4.2.36 as follows:

 The Service Interval field is 4 octets and indicates the time, expressed in microseconds, between two successive SPs and represents the measured time from the start of one SP to the start of the next SP.
-If the Schedule element is included within a GCR Response subelement that has the GCR delivery method set to GCR-SP, a value of 0 in the Service Interval field indicates the delivery method is Active GCR-SP.
+If the Schedule element is included within a GCR Response subelement that has the GCR delivery method equal(#3009) to GCR-SP, a value of 0 in the Service Interval field indicates the delivery method is Active GCR-SP.

 Change the seventh paragraph of 8.4.2.36 as follows:

-The HC may set both the Service Start Time field and the Service Interval field to 0 (unspecified) for non-powersaving STAs, except when the Schedule element is included within a GCR Response subelement that has the GCR delivery method set to GCR-SP.
-When the Schedule element is included within a GCR Response subelement that has the GCR delivery method set to GCR-SP, the Service Start Time field shall not be set to 0 and the Service Interval field may be set to 0.
+The HC may set both the Service Start Time field and the Service Interval field to 0 (unspecified) for non-powersaving STAs, except when the Schedule element is included within a GCR Response subelement that has the GCR delivery method equal(#3009) to GCR-SP.
+When the Schedule element is included within a GCR Response subelement that has the GCR delivery method equal(#3009) to GCR-SP, the Service Start Time field shall not be set to 0 and the Service Interval field may be set to 0.

 8.5.aa21.4 Group Membership Response frame format